 Two timeline engines are required to use the Edit While Playout mode: one for timeline editing and another one for timeline playout.
-See section "Channel Assignment" on page 233.

 The "edit timeline" is called the TLE.
 The "on-air timeline" is called the TLO.

 The on-air timeline is updated by applying the editing actions performed on the TLE to the TLO, via a COMMIT button.